 Complete the Maintenance Rule Training course in TMS.
 Discuss the results of the knowledge checks with your supervisor or training coordinator.

-Obtain a copy of the Maintenance Rule procedures for facility designated by your supervisor.
+Obtain a copy of the Maintenance Rule procedures for a facility designated by your supervisor.
 Review the Maintenance Rule procedures/documents listed in the reference section to become knowledgeable about the criteria listed in the above section.

 Watch the maintenance rule 2.0 knowledge management session in Nuclepedia/Microsoft Stream.

-For a site designated by your supervisor, obtain the scoping and performance information for at least one SSCs th is listed as a(1) and one that is listed as a(2) under the maintenance rule.
+For a site designated by your supervisor, obtain the scoping and performance information for at least one SSCs that is listed as a(1) and one that is listed as a(2) under the maintenance rule.
 Review how the performance criteria were developed.
 Compare and contrast the information and discuss the differences with your supervisor or a qualified engineering inspector.

 Meet with your supervisor or a qualified engineering inspector to discuss any questions that you may have as a result of this activity and demonstrate that you can meet the evaluation criteria listed above.